 - When the lentils are cooked, cooled, and well drained, transfer them to a large bowl.
 Add the chopped parsley, tomatoes, red onion, crumbled feta, lemon zest, and the prepared dressing.
 Stir to combine the ingredients and coat everything in dressing.

 - Serve immediately, or refrigerate until ready to eat.
 Always stir the salad just before serving to redistribute the dressing and flavors.

 Begin by cooking one cup of dry lentils.
 Lentils are incredibly easy to cook.
 It’s just like pasta.
-Bring a large pot of water to boil (for one cup lentils, make it at least 3 cups water), add the lentils, then cook until tender.
+Bring a large pot of water to boil (for one cup lentils, make it at least 3 cups water), add the lentils, then cook until tender (20 minutes for brown lentils).
 Drain the lentils in a colander and rinse briefly with cool water to cool them off.
-Most brown lentils only need about 20 minutes to cook, but be sure to check the package directions because other varieties, like green or French lentils, take closer to 45 minutes to soften.
-I do not recommend red or yellow lentils for this recipe as they break down really fast and become mush.
-Not the ideal texture for this salad.

 While the lentils are cooking, prepare the Lemon Garlic Dressing.
 Remove about 1 Tbsp zest from the lemon using a microplane, zester, or small-holed cheese grater.
 Set the zest aside for later.
 Juice the lemon and use about 1/4 cup for the dressing.

 To the 1/4 cup lemon juice, add 1/4 cup olive oil, 2 cloves minced garlic, 1/2 Tbsp dried oregano, 1/2 tsp salt, and some freshly cracked pepper.
 Whisk the ingredients together.
 Set the dressing aside so it has a few minutes to blend.